Dr George McGavin

 Explorer, entomologist and zoologist

-George is also a regular contributor to The One Show (BBC1) and presented the Radio 4 programme The Etymology of Entomology .
+George was also a regular contributor to The One Show (BBC1) and presented the Radio 4 programme The Etymology of Entomology .

 Dr George McGavin is an Honorary Research Associate at the Oxford University Museum of Natural History and a Research Associate of The Department of Zoology of Oxford University.
 He is also a Fellow of the Linnean Society, The Royal Geographical Society and an Honorary Fellow of The Society of Biology.
 His research has taken him from the tropical forests of Papua New Guinea to the caves of Thailand and from the jungles of Belize to the savannas of Tanzania.
 George studied Zoology at Edinburgh University before completing a doctorate at the British Museum of Natural History and Imperial College, London.

-George McGavin has several insect species named in his honour and hopes they survive him.
+George has several insect species named in his honour, all of which he hopes will survive him.

-George's book Bugs: A Pop-up Journey into the World of Insects, Spiders and Creepy-Crawlies’ is published by Walker Books.
+George's children's book Bugs: A Pop-up Journey into the World of Insects, Spiders and Creepy-Crawlies’ is published by Walker Books.